-Marches Counselling Service is committed to keeping the personal information you may share with us safe and being clear about how we collect your data, how it is stored and what we do with it.
+Marches Counselling Service is committed to keeping the personal information people share with us safe and being clear about how we collect their data, how it is stored and what we do with it.

-This policy statement applies to the MCS website marchescounselling.org as well as contact initiated by you to ask for information, support or training from us, to use our services, donate to us, work or to support us.
+This policy applies to the MCS website marchescounselling.org as well as contact initiated by people to ask for information, support or training from us, to use our services, donate to us, work or to support us.

 MCS is a registered charity and not required to be registered with the Information Commissioners Office (ICO) under the General Data Protection Regulations (GDPR) [(EU) 2016/679].
-However MCS is compliant with the data protection regulations.
-Our registered charity number is 1140780 and our company number is 7471763 (registered in England and Wales).
+In line with ICO guidance (See document 20140911, “The exemption from registration for ‘not-for-profit’ organisations”) MCS complies with the “Eight data protection principles of good practice”)

 If you have any queries about this policy, please get in touch with the office administrator:

 By post: 57 St Owens Street, Hereford, HR1 2JQ